moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 ### Creating branches

-First make sure you're on the `main` branch by running:
+First make sure you're on the `main` branch by running the following in terminal:

 ```
 git status